InfoSecREDD/Flip-pi/README.md

 [Unleashed Firmware](https://github.com/DarkFlippers/unleashed-firmware)

-Copy the contents of the repository to the applications_user/Pi_Terminal folder Flipper Zero firmware and build app with the command ./fbt fap_Pi_Terminal.
+Copy the contents of the repository to the applications_user/pi_terminal folder Flipper Zero firmware and build app with the command ./fbt fap_pi_terminal.

 Or use the tool [uFBT](https://github.com/flipperdevices/flipperzero-ufbt) for building applications for Flipper Zero.